micked99/ICT-Wspr-complete-setup/README.md

 I have always used Jlcpcb at https://jlcpcb.com/ for my balloon boards and other projects

-The pcb files have been made with Eagle pcb nowdays under the name Autodesk Eagle https://www.autodesk.com/products/eagle/overview
+The pcb files have been made with Eagle pcb nowadays under the name Autodesk Eagle https://www.autodesk.com/products/eagle/overview

 Use as thin pcb as possible to save weight - 0,6mm